 If you are interested in homeschooling your children, perhaps the question has crossed your mind regarding whether your children will be old enough to start.
-After all, does the age limit of five or six matter if you’re homeschooling?
+After all, does the typical age limit of five or six matter if you’re homeschooling?
 Do grades and levels need to be official when your kids are so young?

 Learning Begins Before Kids Reach “School Age”

 Children start learning before they are even old enough to begin a homeschool curriculum.
 The Preschool years are so exciting!
 Have you practiced the ABCs with them?
 Read books at bedtime?
 Helped them tie their shoes?
 They are already learning, and in a way, “homeschooling”!
 Is there a line where early learning and homeschooling begins?
 Not really.
-In our society, we have all been told that there is a certain age and specific time for everything, but homeschooling is more than an education choice; it’s a lifestyle.
+In our society, we have all been told that there is a certain age and specific time for everything, but homeschooling is more than an educational choice; it’s a lifestyle.
 As parents, you’ll know when your children are ready to begin a more structured homeschool program or curriculum by looking for signs of reading readiness they exhibit.

 Homeschooling in the early years is wonderful because young children learn so much from everyday activities.
 These homeschool days often involve lots of playing, building, reading, learning numbers, letters, researching together, taking walks, going on hikes, building forts, writing notes to loved ones, and more.

-Your young child already has an innate push to learn.
+Your young child already has an innate desire to learn.
 Homeschooling is merely the action of encouraging that excitement for learning within a creative and supportive environment.
 When your child is ready to begin their more structured homeschooling curriculum, you won’t just be starting to homeschool them — you’ll be continuing!

 10 Signs of Homeschooling Readiness